bentoml/OpenLLM/README.md

 ## Start an LLM server

 To start an LLM server locally, use the `openllm serve` command and specify the model version.

+> [!NOTE]
+> If you are deploying a gated models, make sure to set HF_TOKEN in enviroment variables

 ```bash
 openllm serve llama3:8b